SC inmate’s luck comes to an end after arrest ends 40 year run from law enforcement

-COLUMBIA, SC (WSPA)- A South Carolina inmate on the run for 40 years is back behind bars tonight.
+COLUMBIA, SC (WSPA)- A South Carolina inmate who was on the run for 40 years is back behind bars tonight.
 Jose Chico Romero was on the run since the late 1970s.

 It’s a manhunt that spans 40 years and more than 600 miles after an Romero walked away from a work detail.